 A buttock lift is the most complicated procedure of those mentioned above and is generally reserved for patients who have large amounts of loose or sagging skin around the buttocks that needs to be removed in order to reshape the bottom.

 Buttock lifts are a relatively new and not commonly performed cosmetic operation, although they have experienced a surge in popularity in recent years.
-According to statistics from the American Society for Aesthetic Plastic Surgery (ASAPS), just over 5,257 buttock lifts were performed in 2018 in the U.S., which is an 86.3% increase compared to 2014 and a 12.1% increase on the year before (2017).
+According to statistics from the American Society for Aesthetic Plastic Surgery (ASAPS), 7,780 buttock lifts were performed in 2019 in the U.S., which is a 102.9% increase compared to 2015 and a 48% increase on the year before (2018).

 No official figures are yet available for the U.K., but there are a few surgeons who are starting to offer this procedure.

 If you're considering a buttock lift, the following information will give you a basic understanding of the procedure.
 It can't answer all your questions, since a lot depends on the individual patient and the surgeon.

 Please ask your surgeon about anything you don't understand.